Simple Homemade Vanilla Syrup

 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-Flavor and sweeten your coffee and tea with this homemade vanilla syrup that’s simple to make at home.
+Flavor and sweeten coffee and tea with this homemade vanilla syrup that’s simple to make at home with 3 ingredients in 5 minutes.
+It’s perfect for making Starbucks drinks at home.

 • Vanilla syrup is a simple syrup with vanilla extract.
-There’s only three ingredients: sugar, water, and vanilla extract.
+There’s only 3 ingredients: sugar, water, and vanilla extract.

 Ingredient Notes